henningM1r/gr_Morse_Receiver/README.md

 + This project has __not__ been tested with other antennas
 + A Low Noise Amplifier (LNA) is not needed.
 + Additional resilience of the Decoder has __not__ been implemented yet.
-+ This project might also run fine under Windows, but it was not tested yet.
 + The maintainer is only a hobbyist, __not__ a Morse professional ;-).